 Enter the water at the small sand beach just to the right of the large pavilion.
 There’s certainly going to be some breaking waves near shore, so keep a hold of your mask and fins as you enter.
 The combination of the waves and sand beach make the water near shore very cloudy, but just keep swimming out and just past the waves the water will clear up dramatically.

-Here’s some of the marine life I’ve seen at Kahe Point Beach Park snorkeling: Butterfly fish, parrot fish, damsel fish, surgeon fish, tang, wrasse, squirrel fish, big eyes, perch, trigger fish, the former Hawaii State Fish Humuhumunukunukuapuaa, goat fish, snapper, hawk fish, jacks, mackerel, cornet fish, needle fish, crustaceans, and invertebrates.
+Here’s some of the marine life I’ve seen while snorkeling at Kahe Point Beach Park: Butterfly fish, parrot fish, damsel fish, surgeon fish, tang, wrasse, squirrel fish, big eyes, perch, trigger fish, the former Hawaii State Fish Humuhumunukunukuapuaa, goat fish, snapper, hawk fish, jacks, mackerel, cornet fish, needle fish, crustaceans, and invertebrates.

 Another common sight at Kahe Point is the Hawaiian green sea turtle.
 They congregate around the coral heads that form along the length of the pipes.
 If you keep your eyes open, you’re pretty certain to see at least a couple of these graceful creatures.